Python-do-ECARES/Classes/Session_2/Readme.md

 ![](images/step1.B.png)

 Open the directory where you have installed GitHub Desktop.
 Under GitHub Desktop/Classes/Session_2 you will see the following files.
+Open *Example.txt*

 ![](images/step1.C.png)